magento/pwa-studio/pwa-devdocs/src/tutorials/hello-upward/simple-server/index.md

     yarn init -y
     ```

     Running this command creates a `package.json` file in your current directory.
     The `package.json` file contains information about your project, such as name, version, dependencies, and runnable commands.

-    The `-y` parameter of this command lets you skip the interactive session.
+    The `-y` parameter is used in this tutorial to skip the interactive session.
     Omit this parameter if you want to fill out information about your project during initialization.

 1. Install the `@magento/upward-js` and `express` packages: